-The Yale smart hub is easy get up and running.
+The Yale smart hub is easy to get up and running.
 Anyone should be able to do these 3 steps pretty quickly:

 - Find a spare socket near your router

 - Plug smart hub into a spare power outlet

 - Connect the family hub into your router with the supplied cable

 The hub actually connects direct to your router.
-This id one of the few ‘wired’ bits and it means you smart alarm will be immune from Wifi problems.
+This is one of the few ‘wired’ bits and it means your smart alarm will be immune from Wifi problems.
 A direct connection to your router makes for a much easier life.
-We’ve got a full guide on smart home routers here, if you want to upgrade from the standard ones ISPs send out.
+We’ve got a full guide on smart home routers here if you want to upgrade from the standard ones ISPs send out.
 But the router you have in your home will be compatible with the Yale Sync smart alarm.

 What makes the IA-320 and its siblings SMART?

 If the Yale iA-320 is your first smart alarm, you might be wondering why it’s different or better than the alarm system that your home might already have, or the ones you’ve had installed in the past.
 The ‘smart’ bit is what’s different.
 The Yale Sync alarm is different to traditional alarms in the following ways:

 - It can interact with other smart devices like lights, smart locks and smart plugs